Fertility Terminology and Abbreviations

 The surgical removal of fibroid tumors from the wall of the uterus.

-A condition in which the number of sperm in a semen sample is abnormally low.
+A condition in which the number of motile sperm in a semen sample is abnormally low.

 The egg cell produced in the ovaries.
 Also called the ovum or female gamete.

-Release of a mature egg from the surface of the ovary.
+Release of a mature egg from the ovary.